windbirds/policies/terms.md

 #### Booking Cancellation

 Any cancellation by you of a booking must be notified to us in writing (email) or by a phone call and will take effect immediately, the following cancellation charges are applied, based on our estimated expenses and losses suffered as a result of your cancellation:

 * Over 72 hours before the land tour: no costs to you
 * 72 to 24 hours before the tour: 100% of your deposit
 * On the 24 hours before the tour: 100% of final tour price

-The above rules do not apply to Deep Sea Pelagics (e.g. Zino's Petrel Sea Expedition).
-In this case, all bookings are definitive, and no refunds are possible for booking cancellations, although name change of the booking holder is possible.
+The above rules do not apply to Deep Sea Pelagics (e.g. Zino's Petrel Sea Expedition), in this case, all bookings are definitive, and no refunds are possible for booking cancellations, although name change of the booking holder is possible.

 #### Bookings Date Change